-As of December 31, 2014 and 2013, the DCP credit exposure to individual borrowers was limited because the amounts the DCP owed the borrowers exceeded the amounts the borrowers owed the DCP.
+As of December 31, 2015 and 2014, the DCP credit exposure to individual borrowers was limited because the amounts the DCP owed the borrowers exceeded the amounts the borrowers owed the DCP.
 The treasurer's contract with the lending agent requires the agent to indemnify the DCP if the borrowers fail to return the underlying securities and the collateral is inadequate to replace the loaned securities or if the borrowers fail to pay income distributions on the loaned securities.

-All loaned securities at December 31, 2014 and 2013 could be terminated on demand by either the lending agent or the borrower.
+All loaned securities at December 31, 2015 and 2014 could be terminated on demand by either the lending agent or the borrower.
 Cash collateral is invested, together with the cash collateral on loaned securities of other commonwealth entities, in a short-term collective investment pool.
-The duration of the investments in the pool at December 31, 2014 and 2013 was two days.
+The duration of the investments in the pool at December 31, 2015 was one day and in 2014 it was two days.
 The relationship between the average maturities of the investment pool and the DCP loans is affected by the maturities of the loans made by other entities in the investment pool.
 In addition, the interest rate risk posed by mismatched maturities is affected by other program features, such as the lending agent's ability to reallocate loaned securities among all of its lending customers.

-As of December 31, 2014 and 2013, the fair value of loaned securities was \$78,580 and approximately \$10 million, respectively; the fair value of the associated collateral was \$80,581 and approximately \$10 million, of which \$80,581 and approximately \$2 million was cash, respectively.
-As of December 31, 2013, noncash collateral of approximately \$8 million was invested in U.S. government securities which are not subject to credit risk.
-The reduction in loaned securities was due to a decrease in the amount of securities lending activity for the DCP at December 31, 2014.
+As of December 31, 2015 and 2014, the fair value of loaned securities was approximately \$2.4 million and \$79 thousand, respectively; the fair value of the associated collateral was approximately \$2.5 million and \$81 thousand, of which \$2.5 million and \$81 thousand was cash, respectively.
+The rise in loaned securities was due to an increase in the amount of securities lending activity for the DCP at December 31, 2015.